 - Dental Plan Option 3 Summary of Benefits

-This summary provides general information about the legal plan.
+This summary provides information about the Legal Services Plan effective January 1, 2015.

 - Vision Care Plan Benefit Description